kawpuh/crypto/README.md

 over a [finite field](https://en.wikipedia.org/wiki/Finite_field) (specifically one of integers mod $p$ where $p$ is prime) along with an addition operation as described [here](https://en.wikipedia.org/wiki/Elliptic_curve#The_group_law).
 This addition operation is used to create our point multiplication operation which is the one-way function used in ecc and described in greater detail [here](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication).
 #### Cryptographic Scheme
-If we dot a initial point with itself $n$ times to get a final point, there is no more efficient way to recover $n$ than by redoing the computation.
+If we multiply an initial point by $n$ to get a final point, there is no more efficient way to recover $n$ than by repeated addition.
 This is known as the elliptic curve discrete logarithm problem (ECDLP).